AnyFetch/image-hydrater.anyfetch.com/README.md

-# Image Cluestr Hydrater
+# Image AnyFetch Hydrater
-> Visit http://cluestr.com for details about Cluestr.
+> Visit http://anyfetch.com for details about AnyFetch.

-Cluestr Hydrater for images.
+AnyFetch Hydrater for images.

 # How to install?
 Vagrant up everything (`vagrant up`, `vagrant ssh`).